 What we want for our gardens and how we see the end result will determine what we do.

 Everyday you’re given opportunities (in the form of choices) to show what you’re made of.
 Some of them are seemingly insignificant.
 Some of them are very significant.
 But make no mistake, no matter how small it might seem, every decision is taking you towards your goal or away from your goal.

 Each decision either makes you stronger or weakens your resolve.

 May all your choices be the best!
-Your garden will follow along the path you choose.
+Your garden (and your life) will follow along the path you choose.